IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Reactance can take a negative value due to the approximation of three-winding transformers.
 No Kirchhoff's second law disjunctive constraint is formulated for a circuit with negative reactance.

 Those lines with fixed cost >0 are considered candidates and can be installed.
+The fixed cost is the product of the overnight investment cost (FixedInvestmentCost) and the fixed charge rate (FixedChargeRate).

 If the lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.